laurarokkjaer/Language_portfolio_assignment_5/README.md

 ## Discussion of results
 The classification accuracy is on 97% and the plot show a rather consistent graph which is not overfit or underfit too much.
+When running the script the features will also be shown in the terminal (also uploaded to the output folder in this repo), which shows the features that determines/predicts the classification on rather it is a real or a fake job posting.